zeniuseducation/poly-euler/README.md

 Typed Racket 3.3 seconds (even better than Haskell)
 Typed Racket 0.9 second (check >500k odds only)
 SML 36 seconds
 C as benchmark (starting from half a million and check odd only) 179ms
+Swift 185ms

 ##### Problem no 15